|Job Title:||Registered Nurse – Relocation to the USA|

 Opportunity to Relocate to US

-Ever dreamt of working as a nurse in the US?
-There has never been a better time to consider making the move to the US due to the current nursing shortage the country is facing.
-With an aging population in the US and the average age of a Registered Nurse at 58 years old it is projected that there will be anywhere between 1 – 2 million Registered Nurse positions in the US over the next 5 years.
+Have you wondered about working as a nurse in the U.S.?
+There has never been a better time to consider making the move to the U.S. due to the current nursing shortage the country is facing.
+With an aging population in the U.S. and the average age of a Registered Nurse at 58 years old it is projected that there will be anywhere between 1 – 2 million Registered Nurse positions in the U.S. over the next 5 years.
 As a result of this there has never been a better time to consider making the move as an International Registered Nurse to the US.

 Relocation from Canada

-If you are a Canadian Citizen relocation to the US is quick and easy, especially from Alberta and all of Western Canada.
+If you are a Canadian Citizen relocation to the US is quick and easy.
 Once you have passed your NCLEX-RN examination and have acquired your visa screen, your temporary work visa (TN visa) will be ready in a matter of a couple of weeks.
 (Please note that if you did your nursing degree in a none English speaking location [Quebec or outside of Canada], then you will also be required to take the academic version of the IELTS exam.)
 We also help and support International Nurses who have made the move to Canada, but have found it difficult to find a registered nurse position in an inpatient role.

 Conexus Medstaff has offices located in the Houston, Texas and Lexington, Kentucky and Charlotte, North Carolina.
 We have an experienced team that has mobilized hundreds of international nurses to work in the United States.
-Conexus Medstaff presently has contracts with over 90 hospitals in the United States that are operating in over 20 states across the country, as such Conexus Medstaff have several exciting opportunities to offer qualified international nurses across the United States.
+Conexus MedStaff has contracts with hundreds of hospitals and healthcare faciltiies in the United States across the country, offering many exciting career opportunities for qualified international nurses.

-For Canadian Citizens Conexus sponsors the TN visa process, and if at a later point you desire to make the move to the USA more permanent, Conexus Medstaff will sponsor and pay for your green card visa (EB-3) If you are not a Canadian Citizen but are living in Canada and are a registered nurse, we will sponsor and pay for your green card visa (EB-3).
+For Canadian Citizens, Conexus sponsors the TN visa process, and if at a later point you desire to make the move to the USA more permanent, Conexus MedStaff will then also sponsor and pay for your green card visa (EB-3) If you are not a Canadian Citizen but are living in Canada and are a registered nurse, we will sponsor and pay for your green card visa (EB-3).